carlosrabelo/grc/README.md

 ```bash
 make generate-sample
 ```
-This will generate an XML file in the `resources/` directory based on the YAML input.
+This command compiles the program (when needed) and generates an XML file next to the YAML input (for the example it will be `resources/example.xml`).

 ### 5. Clean up
 To remove generated files, use: